folushooladipo/metagram-kubernetes-deployment/deployment.md

 - `base64`: A utility for encoding and decoding Base64 strings.
 If you don't have it, you can [use Homebrew](https://formulae.brew.sh/formula/base64#default) to install it on a Mac or [search for installation instructions](https://www.google.com/search?client=firefox-b-d&q=install+base64+utitlity) for your machine.

 ## Deployment steps
 - NB: these steps assume that you're deploying to [AWS EKS](https://console.aws.amazon.com/eks/home).
-- These steps also assume that you have the [AWS CLI](https://aws.amazon.com/cli/) installed.
+Therefore, these steps require that you have the [AWS CLI](https://aws.amazon.com/cli/) installed.
 - Make sure that your current AWS profile has permissions for the cluster you want to work on.
 A simple way to do this is to make sure that the same user that created the EKS cluster is the one whose details are configured as the AWS profile in use by the AWS CLI.
 - Get your cluster's name from EKS and use it to give `kubectl` the correct cluster context using:
 ```bash